Introduction

 When applying abroad, check the company’s LinkedIn profiles or website to gauge naming conventions.

-Case Study: When “Buddy” Backfired
+Case Study: When “anonymous person” Backfired

 Your name is your first impression.
 Choose the version that opens doors—not the one that leaves recruiters scratching their heads.